Are Chemical Drain Cleaners Safe to Use?

-Unblocking a plugged drain can be nasty work, so many homeowners use chemical drain cleaners to wash away the gunk.
-Bottles of these products are often found in cleaning aisles, but are they completely safe?
-Dive into the world of chemical drain cleaners, see how they clear blockages and learn why they’re hazardous.
-Then, take a look at a few safer alternatives for clearing clogged drains with no chemicals.
+Unblocking a blocked drain can be nasty work, so many homeowners use chemical drain cleaners to wash away the crud.
+Bottles of these products are often found in cleaning closets, but are they completely safe?
+Dive into the world of chemical drain cleaners, see how they actually clear blockages and learn why they’re hazardous.
+Then, explore some safer alternatives for removing debris from clogged drains without chemicals.

 What are Chemical Drain Cleaners Used For?

 Chemical drain cleaners are primarily used for clearing plumbing blockages.
-They appeal to homeowners because they’re quick and easy to use and offer successful results, at least at first.
-These cleaners are available in liquid, gel, or powder form and break down hair, grease, food and other substances hindering the flow of water through the drain.
-They are often advertised as an easy and convenient solution to fix stubborn clogs and are sold at grocery stores, hardware stores and big box retailers.
+They appeal to homeowners because they’re fast, straightforward to use and offer effective results—at least at first.
+These cleaners are available in liquid, gel or powder form and break down hair, grease, food and other substances blocking the drain.
+They are often advertised as an easy and convenient solution to tackle stubborn clogs and are sold at grocery stores, hardware stores and big box retailers.

 How Do Drain Cleaners Work?